snakeblud/BDA-Research-Demo/README.md

 # Fast Data Acquisition for Real-time Analytics

 ## Project Overview
-This project implements a real-time data analytics platform for OCBC Consumer Banking that enables immediate analysis of core banking transactions.
+This project implements a real-time data analytics platform for REDACTED that enables immediate analysis of core banking transactions.
 The system captures changes from transactional databases in real-time, processes them through a streaming pipeline, and presents insights through an interactive dashboard.

 ### Key Features
 The platform provides real-time monitoring and analytics capabilities including: